Blacksad: Arctic Nation

-This volume deals with inter-racial violence and racial segregation of the 1950s in a pseudo-American suburb called The Line.
+This volume deals with inter-racial violence and racial segregation of the 1950s in suburb called The Line.
 The book also obliquely addresses issues of economic depression, sexual repression and perversion, all intended to expose the social malaise and prejudice that exist beneath the apparently harmonious surfaces of communities.

-Observing the aftermath of a lynching on a city street, Blacksad meets his future sidekick, Weekly (a least weasel).
+Observing the aftermath of a lynching on a city street, Blacksad meets his future sidekick, Weekly.
 Blacksad initially rejects him due to his unpleasant smell and obnoxious behavior.
-It is revealed that Blacksad is working for an old elementary school teacher, Miss Grey, who has asked him to search for a young girl named Kaylie.
+It is revealed that Blacksad is working for an elementary school teacher, Miss Grey, who has asked him to search for a young girl named Kaylie.
 Miss Grey believes that Kaylie was kidnapped by Arctic Nation, a white supremacist organization.
 After befriending Weekly, Blacksad is harassed in a bar by three Arctic Nation members.
-Their leader, Huk (a white Arctic fox), turns out to be a close friend of the local police chief, Karup (a polar bear).
-Blacksad and Weekly are taken before Karup, who himself is revealed to be with Arctic Nation.
+Their leader, Huk the Arctic fox, who turns out to be a close friend of the local police chief Karup the polar bear.
+Blacksad and Weekly who was taken before Karup.

 Blacksad confronts Kaylie's mother, Dinah, who has mysteriously failed to report her daughter's disappearance.
-He suggests an affair between herself and the son of Oldsmill (a white tiger), a rich white socialite, but doubts this lead when Dinah takes offense at the insinuation.
+Based on a rumor that he has heard, he suggests that there might have been an affair between herself and the son of Oldsmill, a rich white tiger, but doubts this lead when Dinah takes offense at the insinuation and violently denies it.
 Blacksad and Weekly cross paths with a violent black power organisation called the Black Claws, which were originally accused of Kaylie's abduction.
 They force Weekly to publish a statement denying their involvement in the kidnapping.
 Blacksad decides to meet Oldsmill, but discovers that Oldsmill's son is mentally disabled and thus unlikely to have had an affair with Dinah.

 Meanwhile, Weekly investigates the activities of Karup's wife, Jezabel, and discovers that she is having an affair with Huk.
 She also has an emotional meeting with Dinah, who appears to blackmail Jezabel by threatening to reveal 'what she knows'.
-This compounds suspicion on Karup, who is already rumoured to be a paedophile.
+This compounds suspicion on Karup, who is already rumoured to be a pedophile.
 When Blacksad returns to Dinah's apartment, he finds out that she has been murdered.
 Suspecting Karup of the killing, Blacksad directly confronts him with his suspicions and reveals Jezabel's affair with Huk.
 In consequence, Karup attacks Huk and argues violently with Jezabel; during their tête-à-tête, it comes to light that they have never had sex.